ministryofjustice/security-guidance/docs/defensive-domain-registration.md

 ## Registering and maintaining a defensive domain

-MOJ organisations should contact [domains@digital.justice.gov.uk](mailto://domains@digital.justice.gov.uk) for assistance with defensive doman registrations and operations.
+MoJ organisations should contact [domains@digital.justice.gov.uk](mailto://domains@digital.justice.gov.uk) for assistance with defensive doman registrations and operations.